cmv/cmv-app/README.md

 2. __Submit an Issue__ - If you find a possible bug, please submit an issue in the [issues log](https://github.com/cmv/cmv-app/issues?state=open).

-3. __User contributed widgets__ - Users can submit widgets to the [cmv-contrib-widgets](https://github.com/cmv/cmv-contrib-widgets) repo.
+3. __User contributed widgets__ - For general information on how to build a CMV widget read [Builiding Custom Widgets] (https://github.com/cmv/cmv-app/wiki/building-custom-widgets).
+Users can submit widgets to the [cmv-contrib-widgets](https://github.com/cmv/cmv-contrib-widgets) repo.
 These widgets are created and submitted by users.
 Head on over and read the details.

 4. __Create documentation__ Please make constructive in [the wiki](https://github.com/cmv/cmv-app/wiki).